At the heart of Zen practice is Zazen, sitting meditation.

 2. Our intention is to sit “mountain still” in the zendo.
 As far as possible, let’s support one another in this endeavour.

 3. Zen is nevertheless a lively and dynamic practice.
-Joy, grief, turmoil, confusion, surpassing stillness, love, rage, fear, profound insights may all arise in the big cauldron of our zazen, as may boredom too at times.
+Joy, grief, turmoil, confusion, surpassing stillness, love, rage, fear, profound insights may all arise in the big cauldron of our zazen, as may boredom and physical discomfort too at times.
 Please welcome all these states with equal openness.

 4. During a Dharma talk, you’re free to change position as necessary, but please keep movement to a comfortable minimum.
 Feel free either to look at the teacher or not.
 Some people prefer to maintain their zazen posture, which is also fine, as long as we face into the room.
 Remember: don’t think about the talk, just practice listening.